Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 | vulndb_age | Seconds | Age of the local vulnerability database.
 Only emitted once `wpscan` has updated it at least once. |
 | vulnerabilities | Number | Number of known vulnerabilities found. |
 | vulnerabilities_critical | Number | Number of those vulnerabilities at or above `--critical-cvss`. |

-## API Token

-The WPScan vulnerability database is only queried when an API token is present.
-A free token with a small daily request quota is available at <https://wpscan.com/register>.

-The token can be supplied in three ways, checked in this order:

-1. `--api-token=<token>`
-2. `--api-token-file=<path>`, which reads the first line of the file
-3. the `WPSCAN_API_TOKEN` environment variable, if it is already exported

-Prefer `--api-token-file` with a file owned by the monitoring user and mode `0600`.
-It keeps the token out of the monitoring configuration and out of the Director basket.

-Whichever way it is supplied, the check hands the token to `wpscan` through the environment and never on the command line, so it does not appear in the process list of the scanning host.

-Without a token, the `vp` and `vt` enumeration choices (vulnerable plugins, vulnerable themes) would make `wpscan` abort before it starts.
-The check downgrades them to `p` and `t` automatically, so a missing token results in a scan without vulnerability data rather than in an UNKNOWN result.

 ## Troubleshooting